Akaban/chessBoss/README.md

 ## Useful settings in Main.java

-boolean capture: if true then the bot will capture each piece as its basis for further recognition (and store it) playColor.color couleurDeJeu: if null then the bot will try to auto detect the player's color (it looks for the left tower), but it can also be set on white or black manually
+boolean capture: if set to true then the bot will capture each piece as its basis for further recognition (and store it) playColor.color couleurDeJeu: if set to null then the bot will try to auto detect the player's color (it looks for the left tower), but it can also be set to white or black manually